SteveBarnett/Remixing/_thinking/map.md

 layout: page
 title: My Applied Philosophy
 added: 2024-12-14
-updated: 2025-01-26
+updated: 2025-09-25
 ---

 The living version of several previous swirls.

 A brief summary:

+- My daily practice is meditation and mindfulness.
 - The path is goal.
 Living a good enough, ordinary, life.
-- My practice is meditation and mindfulness.
 - I use layers as a way of finding concrete things to do.
 I like using the rule of threes.
 - Reality is one, complex, empty, flow.
 It's free of concepts, language, characteristics.
 - The infinite causes and conditions of Reality create everything.
 - Our true nature is the (open, empty, luminous) context of consciousness.
-- All matter is swirls of degrees of consciousness.
 - The cosmos is purposeful, patterned, and playful.
 It's consciousness as a verb.
+- All matter is swirls of degrees of consciousness.

 ---